GDPR Policy

 Basic Principles of The Data Protection Act

-Schedule 1 to the Data Protection Act lists the data protection principles.
-In summary, personal data should be:
+Schedule 1 of the Data Protection Act 2018 outlines the key data protection principles.
+In summary, personal data must be:

-Processed fairly and lawfully and should satisfy at least one condition for processing.
+- Processed fairly and lawfully, satisfying at least one condition for processing.

-Adequate, relevant and not excessive to the purpose(s) it is fulfilling.
+- Adequate, relevant, and not excessive in relation to the purposes for which it is processed.

-Processed following the rights of data subjects under this Act.
+- Processed in accordance with the rights of data subjects under this Act.

-Who shall not transfer personal data to a country or territory outside the European Economic Area unless that country or territory ensures an adequate level of protection for the rights and freedoms of the data subjects?
+- Not transferred to a country or territory outside the UK unless that country provides adequate protection for the rights and freedoms of the data subjects.

 Please see our GDPR Accountability Policy for more information on how we comply with the principles.